xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

 * Join a poll as audience:
   * The interface only allows voting for the alloted time
   * Possible answers are displayed and the user can select them
+  * Anonymous volting is possible only when the question allows it
 * The poll supports user reconnection for both the speaker and the audience
+* Verification by the server that the same user is not already connected to the same poll.
+If it is, then the first session is terminated.

 Still to be done/improved:
-* Create a formal test script
+* Create a formal test script that will emulate users in the poll

 Known bugs:
 * When a user fails to join a poll by clicking on Join, he cannot proceed to join another poll.